stevenbenner/jquery-powertip/doc/README.md

 * **Tooltip queuing**

 	The tooltip queue makes it a fundamental rule of the system that there will only ever be one tooltip visible on the screen.
-When the user moves their cursor to another element with a tooltip, the last tooltip will close gracefully before the next tooltip opens.
+When the user moves their cursor from one element with a tooltip to another element with a tooltip, the previous tooltip will close gracefully before the new tooltip opens.

 ### Features